xzionn/ngl-spam/README.md

 # NGL - SPAMMER
-This tool is used to send spam messages to someone like your friend/girlfriend/boyfriend.
+This tool is used to send spam ngl messages to someone like your friend/girlfriend/boyfriend.

 ## For the first installation